Definition - What does Hypospermia mean?

 Hypospermia is an abnormally low amount of ejaculate, or semen, expelled per ejaculation.
 The typical volume of semen per ejaculation is between 1.5 and 5 ml of ejaculate fluid.
 According to the World Health Organization (WHO) men with hypospermia expel less than 1.5 ml.

-In order to conceive, sperm relies on a standard amount of semen to aid in vacating the male body and entering the female body.
+In order to conceive, sperm relies on a set amount of semen to aid in expulsion from the male to enter the female.
 As a result, this condition can be problematic for fertility.

 Hypospermia may also be called a low semen production.